bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

 ## Origin of a nuclear accident

-This project was to identify the origin of a nuclear accident based on data collected by sensor.
-For this task, we had to implement a gaz simulation and an optimization scheme from scratch.
+This project was to identify the origin of a nuclear accident based on data collected by the sensor.
+For this task, we had to implement a gas simulation and an optimization scheme from scratch.

 I choose a simple brute-force strategy where I throw random guesses in a region and recenter the next guess around the best one.